mona-baharlou/ShoppingApp/README.md

-# Android Bag Shopping App
+# Bag Shopping App

 ![](/app/src/main/res/drawable/bag.gif)

 ## Features

- - Shows list of products
+ - Shows list of products & categories
  - Register & Login pages are implemented
- - user can add products to cart
+ - User can add products to cart
+ - Payment process is implemented
- - commenting is enabled for users
+ - Commenting is enabled for users
- - user can save his information in his Profile
+ - User can save his information in his Profile

 ## Technologies Used